• Skip to primary navigation

 Jump to Recipe

 This easy & healthy Blueberry Baked Oatmeal recipe is a delicious make-ahead breakfast to feed a crowd!
-It’s high-protein, gluten-free and refined sugar free, and highly customizable!
+It’s high-protein, gluten-free and refined sugar free, and very customizable!

 front view of a piece of blueberry baked oatmeal on a plate